 The Politics of Plato and Aristotle

-The essence of Platonic politics is that all political systems are flawed; in the Republic, five types of regimes are examined—Aristocracy, Timocracy, Oligarchy, Democracy, and Tyranny—and flaws are found in all of them.
-The essence of Aristotelian politics is that the nature of the regime is inconsequential; as long as the kingdom is stable, and a leisured life of metaphysical contemplation for the intellectual elite is possible, the regime can be tolerated.
-When Plato becomes the tutor of the tyrant of Syracuse, he makes heroic efforts to get the tyrant to accept his moral and political ideas, but his efforts cannot make a dent in the wall of political reality—Plato’s suspicion of all types of regimes is an outcome of his failure in Syracuse.
-After Plato’s death, Aristotle is asked by Philip II of Macedon to become Alexander’s tutor, but Aristotle accepts the job without any philosophical and political agenda—there is no evidence that Alexander learned any moral and political theory from Aristotle.
+The essence of Platonic political theory is that all political systems are flawed.
+In the Republic, five types of regimes are examined—Aristocracy, Timocracy, Oligarchy, Democracy, and Tyranny—and problems are found in each one of them.
+The essence of Aristotelian politics is that the nature of the regime is inconsequential.
+As long as the kingdom is stable, and a leisurely life of metaphysical contemplation for the intellectual elite is possible, the regime can be tolerated.
+When Plato becomes the tutor of the tyrant of Syracuse, he makes heroic efforts to get the tyrant to accept his moral and political ideas, but his efforts cannot make a dent in the wall of political reality.
+Plato’s suspicion of all types of regimes is an outcome of his failure in Syracuse.
+After Plato’s death, Aristotle was asked by Philip II of Macedon to become Alexander’s tutor.
+Aristotle accepted the job without any philosophical and political agenda.
+There is no evidence that Alexander learned any moral and political theory from Aristotle.

 The Sword and Sceptre

-Those who refuse the sword must renounce the sceptre—in ancient times, this principle was widely accepted.
-But those were the times of simple politics.
-We live in a complicated age—an age when political movements appear suddenly and unexpectedly and start demanding total power, but the source of their power is never clear: Is sword their source of power?
+Those who refuse the sword must renounce the sceptre.
+In ancient times, this principle was widely accepted.
+Those were the times of simple politics.
+We live in a complicated age—an age when political movements appear suddenly and unexpectedly and usurp power.
+What is the source of their power: Is sword their source of power?
 Is it ideology?
 Is it the size of their mob?
 Is it the nature of their political agenda?
-The source of their power, I believe, is a mixture of all four—these movements wield not just the power of the sword, or the power of using their mob to inflict violence on their rivals, but also the power that they derive from their blind devotion to their ideology and their political agenda.

 Monday, August 17, 2020